-c.
-NH: \ \ NH: To qualify for the extended CVI, animals exhibited in NH must originate in a New England state and move on OCVIs issued on or after April 1, 2024 to participating NH fairs and shows from July 1 to October 31.
-The extended CVI is not available for animals that do not reside in New England.
-Contact NH State Veterinarian's Office (603) 271-2404 for details and permits.

-d. \\\VT: Contact the VT Animal Health Office (802-828-2421) for specific import requirements that deviate from the general information in this letter and must be met for legal import of livestock.
+- \\NH: Animals exhibited in NH must originate in a New England state and move on OCVIs issued on or after April 1, 2025, to participating NH fairs and shows from July 1 to October 31, 2025.
+Contact NH State Veterinarian's Office (603) 271-2404 for details and permits. - \\\VT: The fair season is defined as May 1- October 31, 2025.
+Contact the VT Animal Health Office (802-828-2421) for specific import requirements and permits.

+2025 NE Exhibition Health Certificate Rules 3 of 3

+Requirements, Continued:
-e.
-A single OCVI from the animals' home state may be completed for travel to and from the New England states in which the animals will be exhibited.
-MA animals being shown ONLY in MA may substitute a signed, dated latter on the letterhead of an accredited veterinarian for an OCVI if all required information is included and all additional requirements are met.

-f.
-Multiple animals of the same species may be listed on one health certificate with appropriate individual IDs and descriptions.
-Animals of different species may not be listed on the same official health certificate.

-g.
-An itinerary of the names and locations for each New England fair or show at which owner expects to show the listed animals and the dates when each animal is expected to be on each site, must be prepared by the owner and presented to the veterinarian at the time the OCVI is written.

-i.
-A copy of this planned itinerary must be attached to the official health certificate (import and export) for it to be used for more than one fair or show.

-ii.
-That proposed list should be signed by the veterinarian and the owner/ exhibitor and reference the relevantOCVI number(s).

-h.
-The name and address of the first show or fair where the listed animals will be exhibited is to be used asthe "destination" on the OCVI form.
+- A single OCVI from the animals' home state may be completed for travel to and from the New England states in which the animals will be exhibited. - Multiple animals of the same species may be listed on one OCVI with appropriate individual IDs and descriptions.
+Animals of different species may not be listed on the same official health certificate. - An itinerary of the names and locations for each New England fair or show at which owner expects to show the listed animals and the dates when each animal is expected to be on each site, must be prepared by the owner and presented to the veterinarian at the time the OCVI is written. - A copy of this planned itinerary must be attached to the OCVI (import and export) for it to be used for more than one fair or show. - o That proposed list should be signed by the veterinarian and the owner/ exhibitor and reference the relevant OCVI number(s). - o Electronic OCVIs must include this list of exhibition names, addresses, and dated in the "remarks and comments" section - The name and address of the first show or fair where the listed animals will be exhibited is to be used as the "destination" along with "New England Fair Season" on the OCVI form.
 In addition, "See attached list" or a similar statement directing Animal Health Officials or Fair Inspectors to the attached proposed itinerary must be included.

-i.
-Exhibitors must keep an accurate list of the show locations and dates when their animals were actually on show/fair grounds.
-This record must be available to fair inspectors at each inspection and check-in.

-j.
-Any animal listed on an OCVI that becomes sick must remain home.
-If the animal is refused entry to any exhibition during 2024 for health reasons it must have a new health certificate issued by an accredited veterinarian within 30 days of the next interstate movement.

-k.
-Any New England state may end their participation in this agreement and revert to the standard published requirements for livestock imports in the state at any time, in the event of foreign animal diseaseoutbreakor changesto state legislation.
+- Exhibitors must keep an accurate list of the show locations and dates when their animals were physically on the show/fairgrounds.
+This record must be available to fair inspectors at each inspection and check- in. - Any animal listed on an OCVI that becomes sick must remain home.
+If the animal is refused entry to any exhibition during 2025 for health reasons it must have a new OCVI issued by an accredited veterinarian within 30 days of the next interstate movement. - Any New England state may end their participation in this agreement and revert to the standard published requirements for livestock imports in the state at any time, in the event of foreign animal disease outbreak or changes to state legislation.